 To offset the loss of this housing, the first story of the garage at Old Orchard would be rehabilitated for use as park housing.
 The work would be implemented in accordance with The Secretary of the Interior's Standards for the Treatment of Historic Properties.
+Based on current estimates, it is believed that two small apartments could be developed in that space.
 The existing unit of housing located on the second floor would remain.